COVID‑19 vaccines

 When you should get your next dose

-In alignment with the National Advisory Committee on Immunization (NACI), the Ministry of Health is recommending vaccination with an updated COVID-19 vaccine this fall, to better protect against the currently circulating variants.
-Individuals completing a primary series (initial series of vaccinations designed to give a primary antibody response) should consult with a health care provider or contact the Provincial Vaccine Contact Centre to determine when to receive their next dose.
+In alignment with the National Advisory Committee on Immunization (NACI), we recommend vaccination with an updated COVID-19 vaccine to better protect against the currently circulating variants.

 It is safe and convenient to receive both the COVID-19 and annual flu shots at the same time, reducing the need for multiple visits to a doctor, nurse practitioner or local pharmacy.
 Learn more about the flu and where to get your free flu vaccine.